zowe/docs-site/docs/user-guide/api-mediation/api-gateway-configuration.md

 * **ribbon.MaxAutoRetriesNextServer**

     Specfies the number of additional servers that attempt to make the request.
-This number excleds the first server.
+This number excludes the first server.
 The default value is `5`.

 ## Gateway timeouts

-Change the global timeout value for the API Layer instance:
+Use teh following procedure to change the global timeout value for the API Layer instance.

 **Follow these steps:**